PostgreSQL IN, Not IN with Examples

 SELECT * FROM Employees WHERE name IN ('James John', 'Mercy Bush', 'Kate Joel');

-It return the following:
+It returns the following:

 We have a list of three names.
 We are searching for whether we can find any of these names in the name column of the Employees table.
-The Kate Joel was matched to one of the table’s records, and its details were returned.
+Kate Joel was matched to one of the table’s records, and its details were returned.

 Now, let us see how we can use the IN operator with numeric values.